 Did you know?

-A prime number is a number that can be divided evenly only by 1, or itself.
+A prime number is a number that has exactly two factors (1 and itself).
+Which means that a prime number can be divided evenly only by 1, or itself.
 A prime number must be a whole number greater than 1.

 Write a program that prompts the user to enter a number between 1 and 9999.
 The program will inform the end-user whether their number is a prime number or not.